chalecao/w3cpost/content/en/fed-regain/js/advance/关于hit-test.md

 > </div>
 >
 > <div>
->   <span style="font-family: arial, sans-serif; font-size: medium;">The hit testing is currently done just for the touchStart events since the point at which these event hit determines where the next train of events will be sent until we receive another touchStart (due to a different gesture starting or due to another finger being pressed on screen).
-On the compositor, (as of the fix for <a href="https://www.chromium.org/developers/design-documents/goog_353685820">bug </a></span><span style="font-family: arial, sans-serif; font-size: medium;"><a href="https://code.google.com/p/chromium/issues/detail?id=351723">351723</a>) </span>we do a ray cast at the point of the touch and consult the touchEventHandlerRegion for each layer until we hit a layer we know is opaque to hit testing.
+>   The hit testing is currently done just for the touchStart events since the point at which these event hit determines where the next train of events will be sent until we receive another touchStart (due to a different gesture starting or due to another finger being pressed on screen).
+On the compositor, (as of the fix for <a href="https://www.chromium.org/developers/design-documents/goog_353685820">bug </a><a href="https://code.google.com/p/chromium/issues/detail?id=351723">351723</a>) we do a ray cast at the point of the touch and consult the touchEventHandlerRegion for each layer until we hit a layer we know is opaque to hit testing.
 If there is a hit, the compositor forwards this touch event to the renderer and then it is sent to blink to be processed as usual.
 If there is no touchEventHandlerRegion that was hit, the compositor sends an ACK with NO_CONSUMER_EXISTS.
 > </div>
 >
 > <div>